Kylor Kelley: Calgary Surge (2023)

 On May 12, 2023, Kelley signed with the Calgary Surge of the Canadian Elite Basketball League.

 Maine Celtics (2023–2024)

 On October 3, 2023, Kelley signed with the Boston Celtics, but was waived the next day.
 On October 28, he joined the Maine Celtics.

 Return to Salem (2024)

 Kelley again joined the Salem Capitals for the 2024 season.

 South Bay Lakers (2024–2025)

 On August 14, 2024, Kelley signed with the Los Angeles Lakers, but was waived on October 18.
 On October 26, he joined the South Bay Lakers.

 Dallas Mavericks (2025)

 On January 26, 2025, Kelley signed a two-way contract with the Dallas Mavericks.
 He made his NBA debut the next day against the Washington Wizards, scoring one point and grabbing four rebounds in a blowout win.
 Kelley was waived by Dallas on March 3.

 Return to South Bay (2025)

-On March 8, 2025, the South Bay Lakers announced that Kelley had rejoined their roster.
+On March 8, 2025, the South Bay Lakers announced that Kelley had re-joined their roster.